 \section{Summary}

 We calculated the CP-odd two-body force generated by the Weinberg operator and the nucleon EDM induced from it in the nonrelativistic quark model.
 In the language of the velocity expansion, the CP-odd two-body force gives the leading contribution to the nucleon EDM.
 We solved the 3-body problem in the coordinate space formalism using the Gaussian expansion method.
-It was possible to calculate the nucleon EDM with the same calculational procedure as that of the EDM of $^3$He/$^3$H. We obtained a smaller nucleon EDM than the one calculated in the QCD sum rules \cite{Demir:2002gg,Haisch:2019bml}.
-We interpret this result as the dominance of the long distance effect over the short distance one.
+It was possible to calculate the nucleon EDM with the same calculational procedure as that of the EDM of $^3$He/$^3$H. We obtained a smaller nucleon EDM than the one calculated with the QCD sum rules \cite{Demir:2002gg,Haisch:2019bml}.
+We interpret this result as the dominance of the $\gamma_5$-rotated anomalous magnetic moment over the irreducible nucleon EDM.

 Our analysis and results make us expect that the leading contribution to the isoscalar contact CP-odd nuclear force is also due to the $\gamma_5$-rotated CP-even contact $NN$ interaction determined in chiral effective field theory by the CP-odd nucleon mass.
 This contact CP-odd nuclear force is one of the important subprocesses generating the nuclear and atomic EDMs.
 For that we have to show again that the direct contribution to the isoscalar contact CP-odd nuclear force is small.
 This analysis is also possible using the quark model, but it will be left for a future work.